cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 }
 ```

-There are a few things that we should remark here:
+There are a few important points to highlight:

 - The `extensions` variable is a list of extensions that we want to include in the image.
-In our recipe we are using `pgvector`.
-But you can add any other extension you want.
+In our recipe we are using `pgvector`, but you can add any others as needed.
 - The `dockerfile-inline` variable contains our Dockerfile definition, which cannot be used remotely.
-We will explain more about this later.
+We will explain why later.
-- The `target` and the `tgt` have the same name.
-You can use whatever you want here as a name.
+- The `target` and the `tgt` values share the same name, but you can use any name you prefer.
-- The `pgVersion` variable is a list that contains basically the MAJOR.MINOR version of PostgreSQL.
+- The `pgVersion` variable is a list specifying the PostgreSQL version(s) in MAJOR.MINOR format.
-- The `name` is the name that we will use later to refer to one element of the matrix that we created.
+- The `name` field is used to identify individual entries in the matrix we’ve defined.
-- The variable `args` lists all the arguments passed to the Dockerfile.
-We will talk more about this later.
+- The `args` variable contains the arguments passed to the Dockerfile—more on this later.
-- The function `getExtensionsString()` is inherited from the Bake file that we reference in the [Ingredients](#ingredients) section
+- The `getExtensionsString()` function is inherited from the base Bake file mentioned in the [Ingredients](#ingredients) section

 ### Step 2: Build the image